Interested in any of our London properties? Get in touch:

 Penge High Street

-Since acquiring the site, which sits at the heart of the Penge High Street and is currently home to the Blenheim Shopping Centre, Hadley and Clarion have been working on proposals for a residential-led and mixed-use scheme in the area.
-Such proposals include the provision of high-quality housing, a new public square for Penge, play spaces, improved and greener links, and public improvements to the existing Arpley and Empire Squares.
+Since acquiring the site, which sits at the heart of the Penge High Street and is currently home to the Blenheim Shopping Centre, Hadley Property Group and Clarion Housing Association have been working on proposals for a residential-led, mixed-use scheme in the area.
+The proposals include high-quality housing, including 35% affordable, a pocket park, significant greening and biodiversity net gain, new pedestrian access routes through the site and improvements to the existing Arpley and Empire Squares.

-Like in so many parts of London, a significant demand for housing is not currently being met in Bromley.
+Like in many parts of London, Bromley's housing provision is not meeting demand.
 This site presents an opportunity to deliver much-needed new homes for Penge.
-The development will provide approximately 250 new 1, 2, and 3-bedroom homes, 35% of which will be affordable housing, with a 60/40 split between London Affordable / Social Rent and Shared Ownership / Intermediate respectively.
-This is part of Hadley's aim to design and deliver high-quality housing for Bromley across a range of tenures, helping to support mixed communities of all ages.
+The development will provide approximately 230 new 1, 2, and 3-bedroom homes, 35% of which will be affordable housing, with a 60/40 split between London Affordable / Social Rent and Shared Ownership / Intermediate, respectively.
+We aim to design and deliver high-quality housing for Bromley across a range of tenures, supporting mixed communities of all ages.

-The proposals include a number of buildings that will be 3, 4, 6, 9 and 18 storeys in height.
-The development will be stepping down from the centre of the site, with the tallest element in the middle to mitigate impact to neighbouring residents as much as possible.
-The design of the proposed buildings has also been informed by the local existing character of Penge, incorporating elements typical of Penge’s Victorian heritage through the use of materials like red and buff brick.
+Building height varies from 3 to 16 storeys.
+The development will step down from the centre of the site, with the tallest element in the middle, mitigating impact on neighbouring residents as much as possible.
+The design of the proposed buildings has been informed by the existing character of Penge, incorporating elements typical of Penge’s Victorian heritage through materials like red and buff brick.

-In June 2022, Hadley hosted the first round of consultation for the proposals, sharing early aspirations for the site and requesting feedback from the community on commercial uses and improvements for the community.
-Over 500 responses were received, which have been shared with the wider project for incorporation into the proposals.
-Another round of consultation then took place in October 2022, after additional community workshops held in September, where residents had a chance to view Hadley’s updated proposals, chat with members of the team and provide feedback on the scheme.
+In May 2022, we hosted our first round of consultation, sharing early aspirations for the site and requesting feedback from the community on commercial uses and improvements for the community.
+Over 500 responses were received, which the wider project team incorporated into the evolution of the proposals.
+A second round of consultation took place in October 2022, following additional community workshops in September where residents had a chance to view our updated proposals, chat with members of the team and provide feedback on the scheme.

 Check out our virtual consultation room at: